bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

 ![View query plan](../images/queryopt/queryopt-plan-result.png)

 The plan is a data flow diagram where the query execution is the flow of the data.
-The items are the individual steps and the percentages are the relative cost of each step with regards to the whole query.
+The items are the individual steps, and the percentages are the relative cost of each step with regards to the whole query.